 Another disadvantage of lithium batteries is the fact that they are sensitive to temperature changes.
 Under extreme temperatures, lithium batteries may lose capacity or even fail altogether, which can be inconvenient for those who rely on their electric bikes for daily transportation.
 Moreover, lithium batteries are not ideal for long distances, as they tend to lose their capacity over time and may need to be replaced more frequently than other types of batteries.
 These factors require electric bike users who have opted for a lithium battery to consider carefully when making their purchase.

-You may also like: How Many Calories Do You Burn on an Electric Bike?
-A Comprehensive Guide
+You may also like: How Does an Electric Bike Work?
+A Beginner’s Guide to E-Bike Technology

 Safety concerns surrounding lithium batteries in electric bikes